RunestoneInteractive/httlads/_sources/WorldFacts/scrape_cia.rst

      :2153.html: Is only the filename
      :#126: Is not part of the filename

-So, now we have the means to get the names and paths so we can populate a dataframe with columns and data for each country.
-Your task is now to create a dataframe with as many of the same columns as you can from our world_countries.csv file.
+So, now we have the means to get the names and paths so we can populate a DataFrame with columns and data for each country.
+Your task is now to create a DataFrame with as many of the same columns as you can from our world_countries.csv file.
 You'll have to do your own investigation into the structure of the file to find a way to scrape the information.

 Loading all the data in rough form
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~